mozman/ezdxf/docs/source/setup.rst

 Debian based systems have often very outdated software installed and sometimes there is no easy way to install a newer Python version.
-This is a brief summery how I installed Python 3.9.9 on my Raspberry Pi 400, for more information go to the source of the recipe: `Real Python`_
+This is a brief summery how I installed Python 3.9.9 on the `Raspberry Pi`_ OS, for more information go to the source of the recipe: `Real Python`_

 Install build requirements::